 In case of an emergency…

 People will still not be able to access your iPhone without entering your passcode, nor can they make calls using your phone.
-Furthermore, the information you add to your Medical ID is not included in your Health Data or shared with other apps.
+Furthermore, the information you add to your Medical ID is not shared with other apps.

 How can I learn more?